-Any stakeholder in The Wichita-Sedgwick regional area can propose a change to the Wichita-Sedgwick County ITS Architecture.
+Any stakeholder in The Wichita area can propose a change to the Wichita Area Regional ITS Architecture.
 Stakeholders should inform the Architecture Manager of a change in the status of any ITS-related project.
 To properly maintain the architecture, the Architecture Manager must be informed not only when projects are planned; but also when projects are completed or when changes are made during design or construction that impacts the architecture.

-Change requests must be submitted on the Wichita-Sedgwick County ITS Architecture Change Request Form.
+Change requests must be submitted on the Wichita Area Regional ITS Architecture Change Request Form.
 The form must be submitted to an Architecture Manager.
 The Change Request Forms should clearly define how the architecture needs to be revised.
 The reasons for the proposed revisions should be given.
 Each proposal should include contact information for the individual proposing the change so he or she can be contacted if questions arise.

 The process for reviewing requested changes and implementing them is shown in Figure 3.
 This process has been reviewed and accepted by the ITS steering committee responsible for oversight of this architecture and led by the MAPD.
-At an Architecture ITS Technical Committee Review Board (ITCRB) meeting, the Architecture Manager will present all proposed architecture revisions to the ITCRB for their review and consideration.
+At a WAMPO Technical Advisory Committee (WTAC) meeting, the Architecture Manager will present all proposed architecture revisions to the WTAC for their review and consideration.
 If a proposal for an architecture revision impacts other stakeholders, the Architecture Manager will ensure that the impacted stakeholders have been contacted and their agreement with the modification is confirmed.
 If any issue involves several stakeholders or requires extensive discussion and agreement, a stakeholder meeting to discuss the modification may be held.
-If consensus in favor of the modification is reached, the Architecture Manager will recommend the revision to the ITCRB.
+If consensus in favor of the modification is reached, the Architecture Manager will recommend the revision to the WTAC.